Divorce Attorney in Los Angeles, CA

 I’m Scheduling an Initial Consultation – What Do I Bring?

 If you or someone you know is dealing with a divorce, it is important to enlist the appropriate legal guidance.
-Only an attorney qualified in family law can evaluate your case and determine the best course of action, depending on your situation.
+Only a Los Angeles divorce attorney qualified in family law can evaluate your case and determine the best course of action, depending on your situation.
 The first step is scheduling an initial consultation.

 The most important goal in an initial consultation is to get a comprehensive understanding of you and your case.
 After all, the decision to divorce is a significant one, and it carries long-term consequences for you and your family.